Event 1 – Davy Notebooks Project Online Transcribe-a-thon (4 August 2021, on Zoom)

 British Association for Romantic Studies/North American Society for the Study of Romanticism Joint International Conference 2022: New Romanticisms (Tuesday 2-Friday 5 August 2022, Edge Hill University)

-Davy Notebooks Project Roundtable:
+Davy Notebooks Project roundtable contribution:

 Andrew Lacey | ‘New Thoughts on Romantic Digital Editions: The Davy Notebooks Project’ |

-Davy Notebooks Project Panel:
+Davy Notebooks Project panel:

 Alexis Wolf | ‘The Son of Liberty: Literary and Scientific Experimentation in the Davy Notebooks’ |